 Aspheric contact lenses are constructed like progressive eyeglasses lenses and provide a blended transition between the multiple prescriptions.
 The distance or near prescription is located in the centre and gradually changes as you move outwards, with no visible lines in the lenses.

-Dailies Total1 Multifocal and Proclear 1 Day Multifocal contact lenses are some of the aspheric multifocal contacts we carry.
+Dailies Total1 Multifocal and Biofinity Multifocal contact lenses are some of the aspheric multifocal contacts we carry.
 These contacts are usually weighted to stay in proper orientation on the eye to ensure clear vision correction all day.

 Segmented bifocal lenses